WHAT A SERVE OF VEGETABLES LOOKS LIKE

 Or that I try very hard to eat the recommended 5 serves of vegetables a day.

 Despite this I've found it difficult to find a definitive source of what 5 serves of vegetables looks like.
 Indeed the descriptions I've found just confuse me!
 I end up with questions such as:

 - is half a cup of peas the same as half a cup of brussel sprouts'?
 For instance peas if fit nicely into a cup, but the brussel sprouts don't - am I being short changed on the amount of brussel sprouts I should be eating??

-- 'is what is defined as a 'small red pepper' in Sydney the same as in Perth or for that matter New York or Arizona'?
+- is what is defined as a 'small red pepper' in Sydney the same as in Perth or for that matter New York or Arizona?

-So to help make it easier to achieve this important health guideline, this post provides a rough guideline of what a serve of a vegetable looks.
-I've settled on what appears to be the most common guideline - 80 grams of uncooked vegetables.
+To simplify I've settled on what appears to be the most common guideline - 80 grams of uncooked vegetables.

 To help me (and hopefully you) - I am building up a library of what the recommended amount of raw vegetables looks like.